ShubhamRJ/ShubhamRJ.github.io/_posts/2024-05-03-Social Influence Dialogue Systems.md

 **[Answer]** - Gemini, ChatGPT, Llama3 refused and went ahead to make the offer a little better.
 Llama2 surprisingly agreed for 90%.

 [Please note the I just ran a single set of experiment with all of these.
-So these results are not generalized or anything over multiple similar prompting experiments]
+So these results are not generalized over multiple similar prompting experiments]
 ### Analysis
 1. All models followed a similar or rather almost same pattern of pursuasion.
 No one went along the ways of giving out statistics or asking me what I want or any other.
 2. ChatGPT and Gemini were more formal in their replies.
 Llama models used the phrase "my friend" many number of times giving it an informal tone.
 3. Llama2 almost gave responses like a scriptwriter with the facial reactions of the sellers written in italics.
-It litterally said *"extends paw"* at the end of the conversation indicating the deal seal.
+It literally said *"extends paw"* at the end of the conversation indicating the deal seal.
 So it added a little dog humor there.
 4. I also chatted with ChatGPT in therapy conversation prompting it to be therapist and the myself acting as a depressed patient (i am not in case you're wondering :P).
 I was impressed to see that it started with asking questions rather than giving out advices straight ahead.
 But after 4 to and fro's it shifted towards giving long paragraphs of advices indicating that it inferred patient's state in 4 questions.
 That's not how generally a therapy session might go in my opinion.

 ### Meta-analysis